 To match the more familiar model, we considered learning a classification function for each bicluster, based only on the training data.
-That is, suppose we determine that genes $\{g_1,g_2,g_3\}$ belong to bicluster#1, which includes samples $\{s_1,\ldots,s{30}\}$ but not $\{s{31},\ldots,s{80}\}$.
+That is, suppose we determine that genes $\{g_1, g_2, g_3\}$ belong to bicluster#1, which includes samples $\{s_1, \ldots, s{30}\}$ but not $\{s{31}, \ldots, s{50}\}$ .
 We would then learn a classifier that, given the expression values of these 3 genes, predicts whether the associated sample belongs in the cluster or not.

-Notice this "bicluster membership predictor", ${\rm BMP_1}$, was based only on the training data.
-Hence, the training phase would produce $K=30~{\rm such~BMP_is}$ - one for each bicluster - and also a classifier that maps from these K bits to a class label, corresponding perhaps to the disease outcome.
+Notice this "bicluster membership predictor", $BMP_1$ , was based only on the training data.
+Hence, the training phase would produce K = 30 such $BMP_is$ - one for each bicluster - and also a classifier that maps from these K bits to a class label, corresponding perhaps to the disease outcome.
 (This is reminiscent of stacking (Wolpert, 1992).)
-Then, to classify a novel test sample, we would run the $K~{\rm BMP_is}$ on that sample's data to produce K bits (or fewer if we used some feature selection), then let BIC use those values to predict the outcome.
+Then, to classify a novel test sample, we would run the K $BMP_is$ on that sample's data to produce K bits (or fewer if used some feature selection), then let BIC use those values to predict the outcome.
 We did try this but found that this approach did not work well.
-For example, for the BreastCancer dataset, this method produced a (5-fold cross-validated) prediction accuracy of only 73.75%.
+For example, for the Breast Cancer dataset, this method produced a (5-fold cross-validated) prediction accuracy of only 73.75%.

-Towards explaining this, recall that our biclusters are actually built sequentially: bicluster#k is based on the matrix $M^{(k)}$ formed after subtracting off biclusters $B_1, \ldots B{k-1}$.
-So a classifier trained on the values of set of genes associated with $M^{(k)}$ will not perform well for a novel patient whose expression values correspond to $M^{(1)}$, as the expression values of some of $M^{(k)}$'s gene/patient pairs m{ij} will differ from the corresponding values in $M^{(1)}$; see Equation 2.
-Similarly, we cannot simply train all of the classifiers on the $M^{(1)}$ data, as each individual m{ij} value is actually the sum of all biclusters that include this pair (Equation 2), which means these membership functions are not independent - a patient's membership in one bicluster might throw off his membership in another.
+Towards explaining this, recall that our biclusters are actually built sequentially: bicluster#k is based on the matrix $M^{(k)}$ formed after subtracting off biclusters numbered 1 to k-1.
+So a classifier learned on the values of set of genes associated with $M^{(k)}$ will not perform well for a novel patient whose expression values correspond to $M^{(1)}$ .
+Nor can we train on the $M^{(1)}$ data, as each individual $m{ij}$ value is actually the sum of all biclusters that include this pair (Equation 2), which means these membership functions are not independent - a patient's membership in one bicluster might throw off his membership in another.

-Our RoBIC system finds the top pair of eigenvectors from a matrix, then subtracts their (truncated) outer-product and recurs, finding the top eigenvectors-pair from the "reduced" matrix, and so forth, K=30 times.
+Our ROBIC system finds the top pair of eigenvectors from a matrix, then subtracts their (truncated) outer-product and recurs, finding the top pair of eigenvectors from the "reduced" matrix, and so forth, K = 30 times.
 Another obvious approach is simply to find the top 30 pairs of eigenvectors at once - i.e., simply compute SVD(M,30) once, rather than (in essence) computing SVD(M,1) 30 times.
 We found, however, that this did not work.
-For the Breast-Cancer dataset P_1 , the (5-fold cross-validated) prediction accuracy was only 60.53%.
-To understand why, notice that RoBIC does not deal with the complete eigenvectors, but instead "truncates" them by setting most of the values to 0; see Step 5 of Figure 3.
+For the Breast Cancer dataset $P_1$ , the (5-fold cross-validated) prediction accuracy was only 60.53%.
+To understand why, notice that ROBIC does not deal with the complete eigenvectors, but instead "truncates" them by setting most of the values to 0; see Step 5 of Figure 4.
 This non-linearity makes a significant difference.